leephilipx/smart-touchless-control-radar/README.md

 - Folders with the prefix `acconeer` are sample/setup references files forked from [Acconeer's GitHub](https://github.com/acconeer).
 - The main directory is `final-pipeline`, which contains all the finalised files used.
 - Project admin-related files like **Project Charter** and **Project Report** are password protected for the time being.
+- Please **do not re-order** the directories as the paths are resolved using the current directory tree.

 <br>